 It is time to switch if the total is more than the total annual cost on ComparePower.

 Simply click on check availability, and you’ll be on your way to a cheaper rate plan in 5 minutes.

 To get out of an electricity contract without an early termination fee, you must move out.

-The scenario is common when couples divorce, when a household member is called to military service, or when a roommate moves out.
+The scenario is common when couples divorce, a household member is called to military service, or a roommate moves out.

 If you live in a household with two or more people, you can cancel your electricity contract and have someone else take over in their name with another provider.

 Another household member can then place a move-in order on ComparePower for the same address with a new provider.
 Make sure to select “move-in” as the order type at checkout.

 Call your electric provider to request that service be turned off and canceled by a specific date due to moving out.
 This is how you prevent service interruption and get the bill out of your name.